curvegrid/go-ethereum-wiki/Developers'-Guide.md

 ## Building Mist (GUI)

+**Note**: Recall that Geth is the priority for the Frontier release (Mist is not the focus and may lag).

 For the GUI, you need to [install `QT5`](https://github.com/ethereum/go-ethereum/wiki/Building-Qt) and set variables.

 On OSX with a brew install of `qt5`: